 This is one of the nicest, non-regular, vegan homemade meals I’ve eaten, and super filling.
 Serve this pita-hummus combo with whatever your heart desires, falafel, veggies, stir-fried mushrooms (so good).
 You can do no wrong.

-The pita recipe is from Molly Yeh’s cookbook, though I used all-purpose flour instead of bread flour.
+The pita recipe is from Molly on the Range though I used all-purpose flour instead of bread flour.
 It’s a very straightforward recipe, though the dough is sticky, possibly also because of the current weather, so I added a little extra flour and oil to help smoothen it.
 A stand-mixer helps, because there is about 10 minutes kneading required at least, and I would assume by hand this could take 15 to 20 minutes, but it’s doable.

 These pitas honestly beat any store-bought ones hands-down.
 They’re full of flavour for such few ingredients, super tender and just so good.